YSakaiGH/mitotic_chromatin_motion/README.md

 One calculation usually takes several hours.\
+Four output files are generated when the calculation is run.\
+One is the "polymer.vtf" file, which is a time series of Cartesian coordinates for each of the 5000 chromatins.\
+The others are the "MSD0", "MSD1", and "MSD2" file, which is the mean squared displacement of nucleosomes in the overall, axial, and peripheral regions, respectively.

 An example output is shown in the "polymer.vtf" file, which is the Cartesian coordinates of each of the 5000 chromatins.